wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Span Tags

 Span tags are special tags associated with a span.
 Many of these span tags are required for a span to be valid.
 An application can be instrumented to include custom span tags as well.
-Custom tags should not use the reserved span tag keys listed in the following tables.
+Custom tag names must not use the reserved span tag names listed in the following tables.

 **Note:** The maximum allowed length for a combination of a span tag key and value is 254 characters (255 including the "=" separating key and value).
 If the value is longer, the span is rejected.